Rs2.24tr Punjab tax-free budget: Tax reduced on over 20 services

 LAHORE: Punjab Finance Minister Hashim Jawan Bakht presented an austerity-based 2020-21 tax-free budget of Rs2.24 trillion in the provincial assembly, with the running expenditure increasing by nominal 1.5% and a development outlay of Rs337 billion.

-The finance bill also estimated Rs133 billion from the donor agencies during the fiscal year 2020-21.
+The finance bill also estimated Rs133 billion from the donor agencies during fiscal year 2020-21.

 The finance bill said, “The rates have been reduced for the sectors hit by corona pandemic such as hotels, caterers, marriage halls, etc.” However, the bill proposed imposition of Rs50 per square foot and Rs100 per square foot tax on property builders and property developers, respectively.